Where To Buy

 Footprint: Very reduced footprint and if you combine that with that it is about ½ size larger which is mainly from the inside, you have a boot that is about ½ to 1 full size smaller in footprint than most boots.
 It can help reduce heel/toe drag with what you have and might help you get into a slightly narrower board than you are used to but don’t get greedy here.

 Response/Turn Initiation: the Adidas Accera 3ST can overpower an easy turning board and it likes to work with boards that take more work to turn.
-Even though the flex is on the med/stiff bordering on stiff side it has response that is near the top.
+Even though the flex is on the med/stiff bordering on the stiff side it has response that is near the top.

 Shock Absorption: It’s the best we have come across.
 That is why we like the Adidas Accera 3ST and Tactical ADV so much.
 It really adds life to your snowboarding career.

-Adjustability: There is separation between upper and lower BOA’s which is great for those that are used to Burton Speed Lace or something similar to it.
+Adjustability: There is a separation between upper and lower BOA’s which is great for those that are used to Burton Speed Lace or something similar to it.

 Traction: Pretty good traction all around and those little patches of rubber last a long time.
 After 100 plus days on the same sole that’s on my Adidas Tactical ADV’s, there isn’t much wear.